-Students in the master course have the possibility to enroll in a Master double-degree program that is offered in collaboration with the École Polytechnique in Palaiseau (Paris).
+Students in the master course have the possibility to enroll in a Master double-degree program that is offered in collaboration with the Institut Polytechnique de Paris.
 The program is certified as the course of the French-German University (Deutsch-Französische Hochschule, DFH).
-Graduates of that program are going to receive degree certificates from Freie Universität Berlin, the Institut Polytechnique de Paris (of which École Polytechnique is part of), and DFH.
+Graduates of that program are going to receive degree certificates from Freie Universität Berlin, the Institut Polytechnique de Paris, and DFH.

 Places in the Master double degree program are limited.
 Applications need to consist of the following:

 - informal application letter;

 - certified copy of the Bachelor's certificate attesting the final grade;

 - certified copy of the Master's program transcript;

 - curriculum vitae;

 - motivation letter;